vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 # Block proof cache

-Vlayer allows one to provably execute Solidity code offchain and use proof of that execution onchain.
+vlayer allows one to provably execute Solidity code offchain and use proof of that execution onchain.
 To do that - one needs a verified source of storage data which is provided by storage proofs.
 Proofs connect to a single block hash that is later verified on-chain.

 We also provide time-travel functionality.
 As a result of that - our state and storage proofs do not connect to a single block, but to multiple blocks.
 In order to prove that a set of blocks belongs to the chain - we prove two facts: